How do I know if therapy is needed?

 What can I expect from a counseling session?

 While each counseling session will be different, there are several components that will remain consistent.
 During each session, you will be in a judgment-free zone.
 You and your therapist will be able to speak freely.
 In the beginning, you will fill out paperwork and get to know your therapist, and co-create goals for therapy.
 Using the therapeutic process your therapist will help you reach your desired goals.

 What is e-therapy?

-E-therapy is web-based counseling which provides the client with the same proven methods of treatment received in an office setting.
-Counselors must stay abreast of the fast-paced and technology advanced society with which our clients live.
+E-therapy is web-based counseling that provides the client with the same proven methods of treatment received in an office setting.
+Counselors must stay abreast of the fast-paced and technologically advanced society in which our clients live.
 Clients have various reasons which prevent them from seeking a traditional form of counseling.
-Whether a client lives outside the area, is home-bound, limited in mobility or simply in need of the convenience of web-based counseling, this method of psychotherapy joins together all the traditional and proven methods of counseling but with the inclusion of technology in secured and confidential format.
+Whether a client lives outside the area, is home-bound, limited in mobility, or simply in need of the convenience of web-based counseling, this method of psychotherapy joins together all the traditional and proven methods of counseling but with the inclusion of technology in a secured and confidential format.
 There is no need to download software.
 Clients log into a secure and confidential portal site.
-Clients only need to ensure they have Adobe Flash Player (unavailable on IOS or Android).

 What can I expect from my therapist?

 Your therapist will act as a partner who will assist you with meeting your desired goals.
 You can expect support, guidance, and clinical expertise.